 What grades are offered by Marian University Preparatory School?

-Marian University Preparatory School is a K–12 hybrid lab school currently enrolling full-time students in grades 6–9 for the 2022–2023 academic school year.
-While not currently enrolling students in grades K–5 and 10–12, Marian University Preparatory School will serve students in grades K–5 and 10–12 who reside in the state of Indiana in the future.
+Marian University Preparatory MU Prep) is currently enrolling full-time students in grades K–10 for the 2023–2024 academic school year.
+While not currently enrolling students in grades 11–12, we will be expanding to serve students in grades 11-12 in the future.

 Who is eligible to apply?